 MSI MPG B560I GAMING EDGE WIFI | LGA1200 | $240 | Mini ITX |

-The Intel B550 has the widest range of motherboards ranging from cheap $90 motherboard all the way to the astoundingly expensive MSI MPG B560I Gaming Edge WiFi worth $240, the reason of course being the compact Mini ITX form factor.
+The Intel B550 has the broadest range of motherboards ranging from a cheap $90 motherboard to the astoundingly expensive MSI MPG B560I Gaming Edge Wi-Fi worth $240, the reason, of course, being the compact Mini ITX form factor.

-But generally the most common price range for B560 motherboards is about $150.
-Of course, depending upon the bells and whistles you want, the more expensive the motherboard gets even with the mid range chipset.
+But generally, the most common price range for B560 motherboards is about $150.
+Of course, depending on the bells and whistles you want, the more expensive the motherboard gets, even with the mid-range chipset.

 Intel B660 Motherboard Prices